ropensci/roweb3/content/blog/2024-11-20-allcontributors/index.md

 If you care about acknowledging contributions of any type whatsoever, whether directly to your code or beyond it, then please use [allcontributors.org](https://allcontributors.org) and the `@all-contributors` bot.

 If, however, you prefer a system that doesn't require you to always remember your acknowledgements in commit comments, and which gives you more flexibility in how contributions appear in your README, then please use our [allcontributors R package](https://docs.ropensci.org/allcontributors/).
+For even greater ease, you can copy [our GitHub workflow file](https://github.com/ropensci/allcontributors/blob/main/.github/workflows/allcontributors.yml) to automatically update your contributors lists.
+If you use the [`usethis::use_release_issue()` function](https://usethis.r-lib.org/reference/use_release_issue.html), you can also add a small helper function to add an item there to remind you to update your allcontributors lists prior to release.
+See the [allcontributors README](https://docs.ropensci.org/allcontributors/) for more detail.